mrkite/regs/README.md

 `2mg` extracts .2mg and .po prodos disk images.
 You can also just list the contents of the disk image with the `-l` or `--list` command line argument.
 Otherwise, it will create a folder with the name of the disk and extract all the files into that folder.

+Listing out the files will also give you the metadata associated with each file.
+In particular, it will tell you the type and auxiliary type for the files.

 ## omf

 `omf` is a rather complicated tool which is designed to extract relocatable segments from OMF files.
-Apple IIgs executables  (.sys16 files) and system tools (ex.
+Apple IIgs executables  (.s16 files) and system tools (ex.
 SYSTEM/TOOLS/TOOL025) are in OMF format.

 You first run this tool and pass it an OMF file and it will generate a .map file.
 This map file is a simple text file that you may edit.
 Each line is in the format: